metascanio/slate/source/index.html.md

 ### webscore

-Webscore is returned by all query methods.
+Webscore is returned by all query methods, except DNS queries.
 It is used to determine a score for integrating your web-application, mobile-app or protecting your application infrastructure.

 ### score